grafana/tempo/docs/tempo/website/metrics-generator/app-performance-mgmt.md

 <p align="center"><img src="../apm-remove-filter.png" alt="APM remove filters"></p>

 In the example below, each field or label represents a key-value pair.
-Number 1 selects a service as the label whose value is Go-http-client (2).
-The second key-value pair has a client as a label whose value is 02e807.
+Number 1 selects a service as the label whose value is `Go-http-client` (2).
+The second key-value pair has a client as a label whose value is `02e807`.

 <p align="center"><img src="../apm-filter-example-numbered.png" alt="APM filter example with numbers"></p>